anukulghoshdev/Priver-online-service-client/README.md

 - Priver is an online based Service providing website.
 - Users can add their services with specific prices and they can buy any services with their desire.
 - Services can be created, updated and deleted by a user.
+- JWT Token for valid user, used mongodb for backend and nodejs for server side.

 <<<<<<< HEAD
 ### `npm start`